 The Vieux Carré was first mixed in the mid-1930s by Walter Bergeron at New Orleans’s Hotel Monteleone.
 It is certainly a celebration of New Orleans culture and heritage—”Vieux Carré” translates to “Old Square,” one of the early French terms for the area now known as the French Quarter.
-Rye whiskey, French cognac, Bénédictine, Peychaud’s bitters—the New Orleans heritage is well represented by the ingredient list.
+Rye whiskey, Cognac, Bénédictine, Peychaud’s bitters—the New Orleans heritage is well represented in the ingredient list.

 Stanley Arthur first published Bergeron’s Vieux Carré in his 1937 Famous New Orleans Drinks and How to Mix Them.
 The recipe looks like this:

 - 1 oz rye whiskey (Wild Turkey 101, Rittenhouse 100)